ScaledMarkets/dabl/langref/README.md

 A-Z
 0-9
 _ (underscore)
-- (hyphen)
 ```

-of the Latin-1 character set, and must
-not begin with a number.
+of the Latin-1 character set, and must not begin with a number.

 ## Processing Phases